binh748/anime-recommender/README.md

 The recommender is deployed on a Flask app and allows users to choose how adventurous they want their recommendations to be.
 Setting the recommendation type to "more adventurous" on the app will place a greater weight on collaborative filtering recommendations and vice versa.
 By allowing the user to select their recommendation type, they can get recommendations that better fit their preferences.

-To read more, see my [blog post](https://binhhoang.io/blog/anime-recommender/).
+To learn more, see my [blog post](https://binhhoang.io/blog/anime-recommender/).

 *Images/data were sourced from the internet for educational purposes.*